Nigeria Premier Football League: 2017 season

-Plateau United F.C. won the league on 9 September 2017, with a 2–0 victory over Enugu Rangers.
+Plateau United F.C. won the league on 9 September 2017, with a 2–0 victory over Rangers International F.C..

 2018 season

 In July 2018 the league was postponed indefinitely following crisis in the Nigerian Football Federation (NFF).
 Lobi Stars was declared as the sole representative of the league in the 2019 CAF Champions League as the team was at the top of the standings.

 2019 season

 The league consisted of 24 teams.
 Four were promoted from the Nigeria National League.
 Twenty teams remained from the previous season which was not completed.
 They were divided into two groups of 12 teams.
 The top three teams in each group contested for the title in the NPFL Super six championship playoff in Lagos.
 The People's Elephant finished at the top of the log with 12 points from five games.

-Enyimba vs Kano Pillars is considered the biggest match of the season because of their rivalry and they remain the 2 teams yet to finish outside the top eight for 12 seasons.
+Enyimba vs Kano Pillars is considered the biggest match of the season because of their rivalry and they remain the 2 teams yet to finish outside the top eight for 12 consecutive seasons.